flux-framework/flux-operator/docs/tutorials/interactive.md

 ```

 If your MiniCluster spec does not have `clean: true` you might need to run this
 anyway with a shutdown.
 List pods if you aren't sure.
+Finally, interactive mode works
+very well when using the Flux Operator Python SDK.
+[Here is a full example](https://github.com/flux-framework/flux-operator/tree/main/sdk/python/v1alpha1/examples/interactive-submit.py).

-Have fun!
+Have fun! 🦄